-Note: λ^+ is the fraction of outlets increasing prices each month. λ^- is the analogue for outlets decreasing prices.
+Sources: Prices are from the city of Buenos Aires Statistical Office.
+Exchange rates are from the Central Bank.
+Wages are from Ministerio de Trabajo, Empleo y Seguridad Social (2018) [Ministry of Labor, Employment and Social Security].
+Note: λ + is the fraction of outlets increasing prices each month. λ - is the analogue for outlets decreasing prices.
 Cost is a weighted geometric average of regulated prices, the exchange rate and wages with weights 0.1, 0.4 and 0.5, respectively.
-The doted line is the core inflation for the City of Buenos Aires (IPCBA - resto).
+The dotted line is the core inflation for the city of Buenos Aires (IPCBA - rest).